 Make a packing plan (and an unpacking one, too)

 A packing plan is a strategy to get the things in your current house (or apartment or condo) safely into boxes and out of them again, this time in your new home.
-Everything that isn’t a piece of furniture must be packed for transport by your movers.
+Everything that isn’t a piece of furniture must be packed for transport by your moving services NJ providers.

 Assign packing responsibilities to family members or friends.
 Whether you delegate tasks by room (living room, kitchen, bathrooms, etc.), type of object (dishes, artwork, clothing, etc.), or some other way doesn’t matter.
 Make sure everyone has a job because packing takes time–often much more than you think.